 Agaves make a great landscaping plant.

-Agave attenuata.
-Very popular in Australian gardens.
+Agave attenuata is very popular in Australian gardens.

 Agave filfera

-Agave stricta with ends of the leaves cut because of it's proximity to the path.
+Agave stricta with ends of the leaves cut because of its proximity to the path.

 Agave americana